-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of internal controls related to the Company's process for recognizing IT Solutions revenue, including management's review of the significant judgments and estimates used in the identification of distinct performance obligations, the estimation and allocation of amounts to each performance obligation, the estimation of revenue to constrain, and the determination of the rate used to recognize revenue.
+We obtained an understanding, evaluated the design, and tested the operating effectiveness of internal controls related to the Company's process for recognizing IT Solutions revenue, including management's review of the How We Addressed the Matter in Our Audit significant judgments and estimates used in the identification of distinct performance obligations, the estimation and allocation of amounts to each performance obligation, and the determination of the rate used to recognize revenue.
 Our audit procedures included, among others, testing management's identification of the distinct performance obligations based on terms in the contracts and the Company's policies.
-Our procedures also included testing the judgments and estimates used to determine the rate to recognize revenue and estimation of revenue to constrain, based on the contractual minimums, tiered pricing and other discounts, current economic conditions and customer concessions.
+Our procedures also included testing the judgments and estimates used to determine the rate to recognize revenue based on the contractual minimums, tiered pricing and other discounts, and current economic conditions.
 To test the calculation of the amount of consideration allocated to each distinct performance obligation, we performed procedures to test management's judgments and assumptions related to the allocation of consideration to each distinct performance obligation.
 Our procedures included an evaluation of the significant assumptions and the accuracy and completeness of the underlying data used in management's calculation of revenue recognized.
 We have also evaluated the adequacy of the Company's IT Solutions revenue disclosures included in Note 2 in relation to these revenue recognition matters.
 Uncertain Tax Positions